 Nine Easy Hikes in Sedona Book

-“Nine Easy Hikes” features less-populated trails and background on the geology and flora of Sedona.
-In partnership with the Sedona Lodging Council and the Sedona Red Rock Trail Fund, 100% of the sale proceeds is donated to the US Forest Service for trail maintenance.
+“Nine Easy Hikes” featured less-populated trails and background on the geology and flora of Sedona.
+In partnership with the Sedona Lodging Council and the Sedona Red Rock Trail Fund, 100% of the sale proceeds was donated to the US Forest Service for trail maintenance.
 The SCC&TB and the Sedona Lodging Council produced the book, including design, writing, editing, printing and business management.
-By March of 2018, we generated $5,500 to help preserve local trails.
-We expect the book will continue to raise thousands each year.
+The program ended in August of 2020, and we generated $14,554 to help preserve local trails.

 Sedona Trail Keepers